littleant/cakephp-1.3.21/README.md

 Otherwise use a [current CakePHP version](https://cakephp.org/)!**

 ## Getting Started
-1. Make sure your code is PHP 8.1 ready.
+1. Make sure your code is PHP 7.3 or newer ready.
-2. If you made any changes in the cake-directory, that you want to reapply in the PHP 8-version, write them down.
+2. If you made any changes in the cake-directory, that you want to reapply in this newer PHP version, write them down.
 3. Delete your cake-directory.
 4. Copy **only** the cake-directory from this repository to your existing installation.
 5. Reapply the changes you wrote down in step 2.
 6. Find and fix problems related to the changes described below.

-Porting CakePHP to PHP 8.1 required the introduction of some breaking changes.
+Porting CakePHP to recent PHP versions required the introduction of some breaking changes.
 Make sure you update your own code according to the following changes:

 ### Renamed classes